AZReed/mobile-flashcards/README.md

 ## Prerequisites

 This software was built and tested with React Native on a Mac machine.
+Emulation was on an iPhone 5s

 https://facebook.github.io/react-native